23 Lieut. William Hay

 Ten years after his divorce his wife Kathleen remarried Commander “Thommie” De Burgh Thomas.
 She continued living the life she was accustomed too.

-William and Kathleen had no children during the marriage.
+William and Kathleen had no children during their marriage.